forge42dev/Remix-Forge/README.md

 ## Features

+### Get your Remix project shadcn/ui ready

+Right click your `package.json` and initialize all the setup required for shadcn/ui tailored to Remix instead of Next.js.
+This will add the following to your project:
+- tailwind config and turn on the tailwind Remix compiler if not done already
+- Adds the css file and imports it into root if possible
+- Sets up the utils folder in the specified directory
+- Adds the `@/` alias to your tsconfig.json

+After that right click your `app` folder and add the shadcn/ui components to your application, just specify where you want to store them and you're good to go.
+The extension will generate the components for you and add them to your `app/components/ui` folder by default, or the location specified by you and remember it.

 ### Initialize eslint and prettier in your Remix project

 - Right click your `package.json` file and add eslint and prettier to your project configured with remix eslint